elugens/hello-javascript/docs/general-javascript-questions/data-types/arrays.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The push() method adds one or more elements to the end of an array in JavaScript, and increases the array length.</div><br />
   <div><strong>Technical Response:</strong> The array push() method appends one or more elements to the end of an array.
 The push method is generic by design and allows it to get used on array-like objects.
 The push method relies on a length property to determine where to start inserting the given values.
 If the length property cannot convert into a number, the index used is 0.
 This outcome includes the possibility of length being nonexistent, in which case length gets created.
 Although strings are native, Array-like objects, they are not suitable in applications of the push method, as strings are immutable, similarly to the native, Array-like object arguments.
-The push syntax allows for single or multiple elements.<br />
+The push syntax allows for single or multiple elements.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />